dronekit/dronekit-server/REST.md

 where property is:
 * vehicles - returns a JSON array of vehicle IDs for this user (eventually support query params for filtering)

+PUT /user/<id> - create new user with the specified ID (this operation is allowed for even non logged in users) POST /user/<id>/vehicles - creates a new vehicle

 ## /vehicle

 GET /vehicle/<id>/<property>